Apollo-Level2-Web-Dev/batch-3-assignment-2/README.md

 ### **Submission:**

-- Share the GitHub repository link and the live deployment link as part of your submission.
+- Share the GitHub repository link.
+- Share the live deployment link.
-- Include a README file with clear instructions on how to run the application locally
+- Include a README file with clear instructions on how to run the application locally.

 ### **Deadline:**